Mycobacterium bovis (Bacillus Calmette and Guerin (BCG) strain)

 In case your symptoms are severe or last longer than 48 hours, you are advised to contact your doctor.
 If you notice any side effects not mentioned in this leaflet, please inform your doctor or pharmacist.

 Store OncoTICE at 2°C to 8°C, protect from light and use before the expiry date on the product label.
 The product in solution can be stored for a maximum of 2 hours under these conditions.

-OncoTICE is a freeze dried preparation containing two hundred million – eight hundred million Colony Forming Units of Calmette and Guerin (BCG strain Tice) in sealed glass vials.
-In addition to the active ingredient, BCG, OncoTICE contains the following additives: lactose, asparagine, citric acid monohydrate, potassium phosphate (dibasic), magnesium sulphate, ferric ammonium citrate, glycerol, zinc formate and ammonium hydroxide.
+OncoTICE is a freeze-dried preparation containing two hundred million – eight hundred million Colony Forming Units of Mycobacterium bovis (Bacillus Calmette and Guerin (BCG) strain) in sealed glass vials.
+In addition to the active ingredient, BCG, OncoTICE contains the following additives: lactose monohydrate, asparagine, citric acid monohydrate, dibasic potassium phosphate,magnesium sulfate heptahydrate, ferric ammonium citrate, glycerol, zinc formate dihydrate and strong ammonia solution.

 Merck Sharp & Dohme (Australia) Pty Limited

 This leaflet was revised on

 10 May 2019